 Under the Accreditation Program all GreenPower Providers are required to purchase GreenPower at a level which entitles them to use the GreenPower Customer Logo.
-This level is defined in the Guidelines.
+This level is defined in "The GreenPower Logo Usage Guidelines".
 See Section 4.

 This requirement applies to each Provider's retail arm as a minimum.
 Electricity consumption levels for the retail arm will be worked out with, and agreed to by, the Program Manager.